mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 ---------------------------------------------------------------------------------------------------------------
-What Happens At Next Login Of The Very First Ever Created User <br> ( the user account created during OS setup/install ) ?
+What Happens At Next Login Of The Very First Ever Created User <br> ( The user account created as part of OS setup/install ) ?
 ---------------------------------------------------------------------------------------------------------------
 <br>
 1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh, which does the following: